syncfusion-content/xamarin-docs/Xamarin/SfRating/ToolTip.md

 ## TooltipPlacement

-Rating control provides tooltip support with rating value using `TooltipPlacement` property.
+SfRating control provides Tooltip support to the SfRating control using `TooltipPlacement` property.

 N> By default, this property value is set to None.